 Mwenda, Kenneth Kaoma, Legal aspects of banking regulation: common law perspectives from Zambia (Pretoria University Press 2010)

 Mwenda, Kenneth Kaoma, Legal aspects of combating corruption: the case of Zambia (Cambria Press 2007)

 Mwenda, Kenneth K. and Ailola, David A. eds., Frontiers of legal knowledge: business and economic law in context (Carolina Academic Press 2003)

 Other books in the Library with content relating to Zambia include:

 Gweshe, Emmah, Chiwese, Farai and Mupfeka, Loveness eds., Protection of children's rights in southern Africa: the domestication of the Convention on the Rights of the Child in Lesotho, Malawi, South Africa, Swaziland, Zambia and Zimbabwe (SAHRIT 2004)

 Gloppen, Siri, Gargarella, Roberto and Skaar, Elin eds., Democratization and the judiciary: the accountability function of courts in new democracies (Frank Cass 2004)

 Halliday, Terence C., Karipik, Lucien and Feeley, Malcolm M. eds., Fates of political liberalism in the British post-colony: the politics of the legal complex (Cambridge University Press 2012) e-book

 Moran, Andrew J. and Kennedy, Anthony J., Commercial litigation in anglophone Africa: the law relating to civil jurisdiction, enforcement of foreign judgments and interim remedies (Juta 2018)

 Olivier, Louise and Ludman, Barbara eds., Constitutional review and reform: and the adherence to democratic principles in constitutions in Southern African countries (JOpen Society Initiative for Southern Africa 2007)

 Oppong, Richard Frimpong, Private international law in Commonwealth Africa (Cambridge University Press 2013) e-book

 More books with chapters or articles relating to Zambian law can be found by performing a keyword or subject heading search on the library catalogue.
 Additionally, books on Zambia can be found in the libraries at SOAS and the Institute of Commonwealth Studies.

 IALS has the Zambia Law Journal (Lusaka: University of Zambia) from 1969.
 It can be found on the Catalogue at GG3.J.3.

 The subscription service Index to Foreign Legal Periodicals (part of the HeinOnline database) includes articles from the Zambia Law Journal as well as other articles relating to Zambia.

-More articles on Zambian law can be found by searching databases, such as those in the Electronic Law Library.
+More articles on Zambian law can be found by searching databases, such as those on the Law Databases page.